celenagu/Xplor-Recreation-Automation/README.md

 Automations for adding and removing outdated fees were built upon an existing implementation ([link](https://github.com/Mintches/City-of-Brampton-Recreation)), which has been modified and optimized to improve functionality and meet new project requirements.
 Changes made to the original project are documented in `changelog.md`.

 ## Setup
 1. Ensure that Python 3.8 or higher is installed.
-If not, download and install Python from the ([Python website](https://www.python.org/downloads/)).
+If not, download and install Python from the [Python website](https://www.python.org/downloads/).
-2. Download the appropriate version of ([ChromeDriver](https://developer.chrome.com/docs/chromedriver/downloads)) that matches your Chrome version.
+2. Download the appropriate version of [ChromeDriver](https://developer.chrome.com/docs/chromedriver/downloads) that matches your Chrome version.
 Add ChromeDriver to system PATH.
 3. Install the required dependencies using pip:
     ```bash
     pip install -r requirements.txt